Laminitis in horses 101: Key information for all horse owners

 If you suspect your horse has laminitis, you should immediately review their diet and reduce their combined sugar and starch intake to an absolute minimum.
 The recommended amount is under 10%.

-1. Trim the hooves anatomically correctly, to promote proper alignment and healing.
+Trim the hooves anatomically correctly, to promote proper alignment and healing.
+All horses are best trimmed weekly but for laminitis cases, this can be a crucial, make-or-break factor.

-2. Use hoof boots that offer plenty of cushioning.
-Add soft pads into the boots for added comfort.
+Use hoof boots that offer plenty of cushioning.
+Add thick soft pads into the boots for added comfort.

 Conclusion

 Laminitis in horses is a serious condition that requires vigilant care.
-The sooner your recognise the early signs of laminitis and take action, the better.
-Providing your horse with low-sugar diet and correct hoof care are keys to preventing and fixing laminitis.
+The sooner you recognise the early signs of laminitis and take action, the better.
+Providing your horse with a low-sugar diet and correct hoof care are keys to preventing and rehabilitating laminitis.

 Want to learn more?
 Check out our courses!